 So take action now and review all your site’s content against bold text and fix those pages you’d find over-optimized with bold text to look normal.

-Tactic 5 - Typos and grammar mistakes are your worst enemy
+Tactic 5 - Typos and grammar mistakes are the worst enemies to search engine positioning

 It’s beyond critical to emphasize the fact that spelling and grammar mistakes will hurt not only your page’s rank but also the overall website’s search engine positioning.